secure-vote/sv-light-smart-contracts/README.md

 ## Deploying SvIndex

+### Fresh

-1. deploy SVIndexBackend and note the address (0x7F0cCC57AfaB17bD549D763E9C117EBAE0154F14)
+1. deploy SVIndexBackend and note the address
 2. deploy SVIndexPaymentSettings and note address
-3. (Note: you should have already deployed )
+3. (Note: you should have already deployed the admin proxy factory, the ballot box factory, and the ens everything px)
+4. deploy SVLightIndex with parameters (and note the new Ix's address)
+  1. IxBackend address
+  2. PaymentSettings address
+  3. AdminPxFactory address
+  4. BallotBoxFactory address
+  5. ENSEverythingPx address
+5. Set new Ix as editor on Backend and PaymentSettings (by calling `setPermissions()` then call `doLockdown()`)
+6. Set new Ix as admin on EnsEverythingPx
+7. Update an ENS domains you need to.
+7. Done!

+### Upgrading

+Unless you're also upgrading any component:

+1. Deploy SvLightIndex with relevant parameters (probs the same as the last Ix)
+2. Run `doUpgrade()` on the previous Ix from the owner address (it'll do everything else)
+3. Confirm by checking `upgradePtr()` on the old Ix

 ### Changing Payment Settings